xCollateral/VulkanMod/README.md

 ## Known Issues

-- Linux and macOS may not work.
+- MacOS may not work (Linux is now supported).

 ## Notes
 This is still a pre-alpha mod.
 Bugs are to be expected.